-Lower School assemblies are held on most Friday mornings in the Multi-Purpose Room, while several all-school assemblies are held throughout the year.
+Lower School assemblies are held on most Friday mornings and several all-school assemblies are held throughout the year.
 Themes and topics vary from assembly to assembly but always include informal sharing by one or more classes, singing, story sharing, announcements and discussion of topics vital to us as a Lower School community, such as playground issues, MCDS core values or conflict resolution.
 Fourth grade students help run assemblies.